joslarson/mpk261-bitwig/README.md

 This script is based on the official script by Akai [available here](http://www.akaipro.com/product/mpk-261#downloads).

-Change Log / Differneces Original Script
+Change log / differences from original script
 ----------------------------------------
 - **Fixed:** Added Sustain pedal support (the glaring bug that got me looking into customizing the script)
 - **Added:** <kbd>SHIFT</kbd> + <kbd>PLAY</kbd> toggles metronome